AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 Note: When traversing the scenegraph in search of text content, bear in mind that multiple TextNodes may refer to the same single TextContentModel; this can give the impression that the same text is duplicated multiple times when it is not.
-Use TextContentModel.entity to determine whether a given piece of text content is unique or if it's already been encountered before.
+Use TextContentModel.id to determine whether a given piece of text content is unique or if it's already been encountered before.

 #### Returns